icopy-site/awesome/docs/awesome/awesome-rust.md

 #### Genetic algorithms

 * [Martin1887/oxigen](https://github.com/Martin1887/oxigen) — Fast, parallel, extensible and adaptable genetic algorithm library.
 A example using this library solves the N Queens problem for N = 255 in only few seconds and using less than 1 MB of RAM.
-* [innoave/genevo](https://github.com/innoave/genevo) — Execute genetic algorithm (https://github.com/rust-unofficial/awesome-rust/blob/master/GA) simulations in a customizable and extensible way.
+* [innoave/genevo](https://github.com/innoave/genevo) — Execute genetic algorithm (GA) simulations in a customizable and extensible way.
-* [willi-kappler/darwin-rs](https://github.com/willi-kappler/darwin-rs) — This library allows you to write evolutionary algorithms (https://github.com/rust-unofficial/awesome-rust/blob/master/EA) using the Rust programming language.
-Written by Willi Kappler, License: MIT — Version 0.4 (https://github.com/rust-unofficial/awesome-rust/blob/master/2017.06.26).
+* [willi-kappler/darwin-rs](https://github.com/willi-kappler/darwin-rs) — This library allows you to write evolutionary algorithms (EA) using the Rust programming language.
+Written by Willi Kappler, License: MIT — Version 0.4 (2017.06.26).
 * [m-decoster/RsGenetic](https://github.com/m-decoster/RsGenetic) — Genetic Algorithm library in Rust.
 In maintenance mode.
 * [mneumann/evo-rs](https://github.com/mneumann/evo-rs) — Evolutionary Algorithm Library for Rust.
 Without changes for 3 years.
 * [yurytsoy/revonet](https://github.com/yurytsoy/revonet) — Rust implementation of real-coded GA for solving optimization problems and training of neural networks.